MrHanjo/MyRestaurantRevAppStage1/README.md

 Details below.

+UPDATE: Added aria labels and improved the responsive design on the restaurant page.

 ABOUT THE CONTENT:
 This material was for an educational project at Udacity.
 It simulated a task of adding Responsiveness, Accessibility and a Service Worker to a site that was lacking all of these.